yushangdi/multi-threaded-NN-chain/README.md

 ./NN-chain test.data 10 2 1 1
 ```

-this command ouputs dummy value and 'dendrogram' file.
+This command outputs a dummy value and 'dendrogram' file which is the result of UPGMA for the input datasets.

 # Reference